 Bleiler joined South Bend in the 1950 season, serving primarily as a backup at third base for Helen Filarski and eventually filling in at shortstop for Senaida Wirth.
 Bleiler was part of a rare occurrence in her rookie season while playing a game against the Muskegon Lassies.
 With runners at second and third bases and no outs, she caught a line drive ball and threw to second sacker Mary Baker, who nailed the base runner.
 Baker then whipped the ball to Bleiler, who tagged the runner before she could return to third to complete a 5-4-5 triple play.

 Her most productive season in 1951, when she posted a slash line (BA/OBP/SLG) of .202/.291/.256 to help the Blue Sox win their first pennant and championship title.
 South Bend swept the Grand Rapids Chicks in the best-of-three first round, and won their second title in a row after defeating the Rockford Peaches, 3 to 2 games.
 She was a .180 career hitter and batted 286 (6-for-21) in seven postseason games.

 She left the Blue Sox after the season and stayed home to take care of her family.
 She went on to have two boys and two girls.
-Audrey Bleiler Seitzinger died in 1975 in Camden, New Jersey, at the early age of 42.
+Audrey Bleiler Seitzinger died June 20, 1975 in Camden, New Jersey, at the early age of 42.
 Thirteen years after her death, she was recognized at Women in Baseball, a permanent display based at the Baseball Hall of Fame and Museum in Cooperstown, New York, which was unveiled to honor the entire All-American Girls Professional Baseball League.

 Contributed By: Helen Nordquist